eladkarako/exiftool-source/README.md

     -z (-zip)
-         When reading, causes information to be extracted from .gz and .bz2 compressed images.
-(Only one image per archive.
-Requires gzip and bzip2 to be installed on the system.)
-When writing, causes compressed information to be written if supported by the metadata format. (eg. PNG supports compressed textual metadata.)
-This option also disables the recommended padding in embedded XMP, saving 2424 bytes when writing XMP in a file.
+         When reading, causes information to be extracted from .gz and .bz2 compressed images (only one image per archive; requires gzip and bzip2 to be available).
+When writing, causes compressed information to be written if supported by the metadata format (eg. compressed textual metadata in PNG), disables the recommended padding in embedded XMP (saving 2424 bytes when writing XMP in a file), and writes XMP in shorthand format -- the equivalent of setting the API Compress, Compact and XMPShorthand options to 1.

    Other options
     -@ *ARGFILE*